 9 awesome things Libby does that you might not know about

 By now, you’ve hopefully downloaded Libby and borrowed some ebooks and audiobooks.
 The one-tap reading app is the fastest way to reading happiness with it’s simple and easy design.
 Libby is more than just a portal to your next great reading adventure.
 Our developers are constantly updating the app to improve your user experience.
-Here are a few features Libby offers that readers are loving.
+Along with our 14 tips for getting the most out of Libby, here are a few other features Libby offers that readers are loving.

 Save your search preferences